SolidarityEconomyAssociation/open-data/docs/De-Scrambling-The-Sausage-Machine.md

 `converter.rb` takes the values from the input CSV and pipes them into the output CSV.
 The data can either be passed straight through to the output or it can be processed before passing it on.
+*dean: converter.rb is not responsible for the pipeline. csv.mk is the script which is responsible for managing the pipeline of execution and `converter.rb` quite literally just creates a mapping {A -> B} (A being a field in the original file and B - the resulting file, Note: the mapping can be both a relational mapping or a function applied to A)*

 To pass the data through just assign the header name to the symbol from the standard.
 For instance, if the files that we want to use as